Reimagining & Redesign

 Planning long-term journeys helped us think about how we could gather data from our audience over time, personalising the experience.
 We mapped KPIs against these user journeys, so that well in advance of starting the design we had these objectives in mind.

-I worked with an agile team to create a new content experience
+Working in an agile team to create a new content experience

-I developed a modular UX for the new website
+Developing a modular UX for the new website

 Over 80% of Cleanipedia’s traffic comes through mobile devices.
 This makes sense, as people need quick access to information when a cleaning task pops up.
 The design for Cleanipedia was totally mobile first.
 We didn’t even think about other breakpoints until the mobile experience was perfected.